dxw/whippet/readme.md

 ## Reminders

+- Deploy will use latest master WP if application.json specifies master, not whatever was current at time of last commit.
+That is probably bad?

 - Cucumber - am now blocked on WP integration.
 It just sucks without that.
   - Test environment
+  - Seeds
+    - Seeds (or something) for clean install
+      - whippet db reset?
+      - At what point are we duplicating wp-cli?
+Should that be bundled in?
   - Database cleanup (database-cleaner)
   - WP integration (ruby-wpdb)
   - Can we avoid HTTP requests/whippet-server when running tests?